- A completed Bachelor's degree from a geography-related discipline

 Months of entry

-You will study various dimensions and aspects of globalisation, notably as this relates to socio-economic and spatial development for different parts of the world, the Global South in particular.
-Core issues on which this master specialisation will focus include: changing relationships of global and local societies through the rise of new social and spatial inequalities brought about by global processes, migration and mobility and the emergence of transnational identities versus local interpretations in so-called multicultural societies.
-Overall this Master's specialisation in Globalisation, Migration and Development gives particular emphasis to the relationship with urban contexts of these issues, but do also link it up with rural domains, e.g. in studying sustainability of livelihood strategies and development policies in different regions.
+The Master's specialisation in Globalisation, Migration and Development focuses on the various dimensions and aspects of globalisation, notably as this relates to socio-economic and spatial development for different parts of the world, the Global South in particular.
+Core issues in this programme include: changing relationships of global and local societies through the rise of new social and spatial inequalities brought about by global processes, migration and mobility and the emergence of transnational identities versus local interpretations in so-called multicultural societies.
+The programme gives emphasis to urban contexts, but also links up issue within rural domains, e.g. in studying sustainability of livelihood strategies and development policies in different regions.

 *This is a specialisation of the Master's in Human Geography.